cluddles/aoc-kotlin/README.md

 ### Secrets

-Since sharing of inputs (both user-specific and example/test) is discouraged, these are stored in a separate `aoc-secret` submodule.
+Since sharing of puzzle inputs is discouraged, these are stored in a separate `aoc-secret` submodule.

 Expected directory structure:
 ```